Mastering Survival: Your Essential 72-Hour Survival Blueprint

 If you want the full kit checklist, the drills, and the templates (including an emergency contact sheet and trip plan), grab the ebook here:

+Reading is step one.
+Skill is step two.
 If you want to actually practice fire, shelter, water, and navigation in real UK conditions, book onto a course with South West Survival.

 Survival training is about smart decisions and risk management.
 Always follow local laws, be fire-safe, tell someone your plan, and don’t take unnecessary risks to “test yourself.”